alexramosv/inicial_oferta-del-dia/README.md

 ```

 **Remember**: if you must access `this` inside a custom method/function in a component, you need to bind `this` with Method 1 or even better using Method 2.

+## 7. State in React

+-**State** is a JavaScript object that lives inside a component and stores all the data that components and probably its children need.

+-**State** is just a JavaScript Objet that holds data.

+React philosophy; Update type data (state) and let it React take it and update components for us.